Collective or Class Actions and Claims Aggregation in Germany

 Prominent cases of mass litigation triggering legislative reaction

 As we have seen, Germany has a tradition of filing individual claims for damages (potentially amounting to mass litigation) and association claims for injunction that will not lead to a financial compensation of potential damages incurred.
-The German legislator’s reluctance to provide for class or collective actions for monetary compensation has to be seen in the context of one of the fundamental principles of German delict law, namely the prohibition on enriching oneself in consequence of a damage incurred, meaning that a claimant cannot claim compensation that is higher than the individual damage he or she has suffered.
-This principle, leaving the burden of calculation and proof of damages with each single claimant, does not allow for any lump-sum or standard compensation of damages across a class of individuals or entities.
+The German legislator’s reluctance to provide for class or collective actions for monetary compensation has to be seen in the context of one of the fundamental principles of German delict law, namely the prohibition of enriching oneself in consequence of a damage incurred, meaning that a claimant cannot claim compensation that is higher than the individual damage he or she has suffered.
+This principle, leaving the burden of calculation and proof of damages with each single claimant, does not allow for any lump sum or standard compensation of damages across a class of individuals or entities.
 Therefore, even if model actions or aggregations of claims are, under some circumstances, acknowledged in German procedural law, they will in most cases only lead to a judgment on preliminary legal questions or to a declaration of responsibility for a damage still to be calculated.

-In the past two decades, prominent cases of mass litigation have lead the German legislator to add two new instruments to the claimant’s procedural arsenal.
-In 2005, as a reaction to 17,000 pending claims by shareholders against Deutsche Telekom AG all pending at the Regional Court of Frankfurt, the German legislator temporarily instituted a regime of master proceedings.
+In the past two decades, prominent cases of mass litigation have led the German legislator to add two new instruments to the claimant’s procedural arsenal.
+In 2005, as a reaction to 17,000 pending claims by shareholders against Deutsche Telekom AG at the Regional Court of Frankfurt, the German legislator temporarily instituted a regime of master proceedings.
 In 2018, as a reaction to several tens of thousands of pending individual claims against Volkswagen AG in the ‘diesel’ context, the German legislator enabled associations to initiate a declaratory model action to which individual consumers can opt in.
 However, due to the principle that any damage has to be calculated individually, neither of these instruments result in monetary compensation to the individuals concerned.

 Act on Model Proceedings in Disputes under Capital Markets Law